How to Create a PDB

 alter pluggable database TOYS_ROOT open;

-Once the Application Container PDB is created, we can test how the APP versions are managed and how these versions can be replicated between the different PDBSs.
+Once PDB Application Container PDB has been created, we can test how app versions are managed and how these versions can be replicated across different PDBs.

 4) We create an application version of the PDB.

-ALTER PLUGGABLE DATABASE application TOYS_APP begin install '1.0';
+ALTER PLUGGABLE DATABASE application TOYS_APP BEGIN install .0';

 With this we are telling it to create a version of an application which we will call TOYS_APP and whose version will be 1.0.